Cranberry Beans: the Champions in Protein and B-Complex Vitamins Content

 - Prevent diabetes, or help with treating it.

 The dietary fiber in these beans has a low glycemic index (14 points from 250).
-This means that they are digested slowly, and the carbohydrates are broken down into sugar at a slower pace as well, preventing insulin spikes after meals.
+This means that they are digested slowly carbohydrates are broken down into sugar at a slower pace as well, preventing insulin spikes after meals.
 People who suffer from diabetes can consume the beans to manage their blood sugar levels.

 - Show anti-cancer properties.